 10. It gives us a glimpse of scholé, the restful and contemplative learning spoken about in scripture and so sought after by the ancient Greeks.

 Scholé in the words of Dr. Christopher Perrin, a leader in the classical education movement, is “undistracted time to study the things most worthwhile.”
 It is a slower learning shifting from assessment focused to delight focused.
 Or, as Josef Pieper, a German philosopher writes, scholé is a “contemplative beholding.”
 It is the practice of opening one’s self up to receive insight and truth and to see this as a gift.
 (There is SO much more to come on the concept of scholé some day soon as well, I hope!)

 So, are you ready to try this out?
-I’ll be sharing ONE complete Tea Time plan from my 6 week Spring Tea Time Scholé Bundle over the next few weeks for FREE.
+Check out some of our themed family tea time liturgies in the shop.
 Each tea time will take about 45 minutes to an hour, with options for possible extensions if you have older learners.

-In the weeks to come, I hope to also present more of the practical “how tos” of tea time with…well…children who…well…don’t always follow the plans of how we hoped for things to go.
+Also, be sure to check out my other blog posts about the practical “how tos” of tea time with…well…children who…well…don’t always follow the plans of how we hoped for things to go.
 Imagine that?
 But in all truthfulness, this takes practice.
 It won’t go perfectly the first time, or maybe even ever, but it is so worth the effort, the struggle and the fight to set aside time to intentionally fix our eyes together as a family on the things above.
 Be encouraged, friend!

 If you have any questions on how we have utilized tea time in our home please don’t hesitate to email me at [email protected]